 Professor Moran was awarded the Royal Irish Academy Gold Medal in the Humanities in 2012.

-He was awarded the DLitt Degree by the National University of Ireland in 2013.
+He was awarded the DLitt Degree on the basis of published works by the National University of Ireland in 2013.

-Dermot Moran is an elected member of the Executive of the Society for Phenomenology and Existential Philosophy (2013-2016).
+Dermot Moran was an elected member of the Executive of the Society for Phenomenology and Existential Philosophy (2013-2016).